GBADsInformatics/AHLE-CaseStudy/Dash App/assets/GBADs_Documentation/Tool/Tabs.md

 # Tabs

 <p>
-Each tab provides a set of charts and controls for exploring a particular aspect of the animal health loss envelope.
+Each tab provides a set of charts and controls for exploring a particular aspect of the burden of animal disease.
 </p>

 <h3>AHLE</h3>
 <p>
-The AHLE tab shows the total estimated animal health loss envelope for the country in terms of the major components of revenue and cost for livestock production.
-It provides an option to show how the AHLE is changing over time.
+The AHLE tab shows the estimated animal health loss envelope in terms of the major components of revenue and cost for livestock production.
+It provides an option to show how this estimate is changing over time.
 It also provides controls to show this nationally or for regions within the country.
 </p>

 <h3>Attribution</h3>